 Wonders of the living world (Science & Theology)

-Every scientist feels a sense of awe and wonder from time to time in their work, and different people react to those experiences in very different ways.
-For Christians, these mountain-top moments are not proof of God’s existence, but what they see in the world resonates with their beliefs, turns their attention to the character of God, and reminds them that the world has been made for a purpose.
+Most scientists feel a sense of awe from time to time in their work.
+This is just one of the places where science can raise questions of meaning and purpose that it cannot answer by itself.
+For many Christians in the sciences, these mountain-top moments are not proof of God’s existence, but what they see in the world resonates with their beliefs, and turns their attention to the character of God.

 Who am I?
 (Psychology, Genetics & Neuroscience)